 Wild Rivers Waterpark is a 20-acre, $60 million project that has been years in the making.
-After the previous location closed in 2011, the park has returned with new rides and slides, plus state-of-the-art features including a water coaster with virtual reality capabilities. raSmith collaborated with the client and stakeholders including Bundy-Finkel Architects and Conceptual Design & Planning Company (CDPC) to help bring this exciting development from concept to completion.
+After the previous location closed in 2011, the park has returned with new rides and slides, plus state-of-the-art features including a water coaster with virtual reality capabilities. raSmith collaborated with BergmanKPRS and other stakeholders to help bring this exciting development from concept to completion.

 This project was relocated to the Orange County Great Park area and included two main challenges.
 Based on the City of Irvine’s Master Plan of Drainage, the site was required to drain eastward, but a 26-foot drop in the other direction called for a creative solution.
 To meet the City’s requirement, raSmith proposed a retaining wall at the southwest corner with a series of gravity storm drains throughout the site to avoid pumps and discharge to the existing Agua Chinon Channel.